 Like all things, this depends upon your level of knowledge going on in.
 For most people who have had good training, it takes at least 8 weeks of steady effort of a couple of hours a day.
 Of course if you have more time to spend per day, you can shorten this time.
 I wouldn’t suggest less than 4 weeks unless you are certain you have an excellent command of the material.

-I think this can be simplified and ‘hacked. ’
+I think this process can be simplified and ‘hacked. ’

 I’d start by looking at which topics the exam you are taking favors (Green Belt vs Black Belt; ASQ, IASSC, other).
 Here you want to see which topics they have a large percentage of points allocated to.
 Then compare your scores.